Bridge course instructions

 If you are taking 47D to cover the circuits part, please know that you are required to complete all homework starting from module 2 and take Midterm 2 and the Final.
 In this case you will sign up for 2 units.
 We recommend you also take Midterm 1 for practice, though this will not count towards your grade.

-if you are taking 47D and have both a circuits and linear algebra background, then you are only required to take all the exams.
-No homework is required, though you are encouraged to work on it to prepare for the exams and very welcome to join homework party, office hours and discussion sections if you would like.
+If you are taking 47D and have both a circuits and linear algebra background, then you are only required to take all the exams.
+No homework is required, though you are encouraged to work on it to prepare for the exams and very welcome to join homework parties, office hours, and discussion sections if you would like.
 In this case, you should sign up for 1 unit.

-If you feel comfortable with all this, please email the EE 16A instructors for a code to enroll in 47D.
+If you feel comfortable with all this, please email the EECS 16A instructors for a code to enroll in 47D.

 We hope this description helps you make the best decision for you.
 Our goal is not to force you to take classes for the sake of taking them, our goal is to help you be the best engineer you can be.
 And we are always available to help and support you as much as we can.
 We all think the material in 16A/47D is exciting and useful and look forward to sharing it with you.
 Whichever class you decide to take, we look forward to seeing you!